 Created by and for patient organizations more than 100 years ago, the NHC brings diverse organizations together to forge consensus and drive patient-centered health policy.
 We promote increased access to affordable, high-value, sustainable, equitable health care.
-Made up of more than 150 national health-related organizations and businesses, the NHC's core membership includes the nation's leading patient organizations.
+Made up of more than 170 national health-related organizations and businesses, the NHC's core membership includes the nation's leading patient organizations.
 Other members include health-related associations and nonprofit organizations including the provider, research, and family caregiver communities; and businesses representing biopharmaceutical, device, diagnostic, generic drug, and payer organizations.

+Access to telehealth is one of the most popular, bipartisan, and patient-centric solutions to increasing access to care.
 The COVID-19 pandemic highlighted and underscored the benefits of telehealth in providing increased access, ease of use, and comfort with the health care system for patients with chronic diseases and disabilities.
 To help quantify the patient needs in telehealth, the NHC conducted eight 30-minute listening sessions with staff from the NHC's patient-organization members1.
+These listening sessions demonstrated the extent that patients value access to telehealth.
 One of the key themes that arose during the listening sessions was that telemedicine can help reduce disparities; however, if it is done incorrectly, it can also exacerbate disparities.
 Another theme was that patients should be able to voice their preference for the type of provider visit they can have, whether it is in-person, on the phone, or virtually.
 Concerns over transportation, mobility, condition type, geography, and privacy could all change a patient's preference.